BonJovi1/bonjovi1.github.io/_pages/about.md

 social: true
 ---

 Hi there!
-I'm a first year Master's student at the [**Georgia** Institute of **Tech**nology](https://www.gatech.edu/), majoring in Computer Science with a specialization in Machine Learning.
+I'm a second year Master's student at the [**Georgia** Institute of **Tech**nology](https://www.gatech.edu/), majoring in Computer Science with a specialization in Machine Learning.
 I love writing code to build user-friendly and impactful software and also enjoy training deep neural networks to accomplish wondrous tasks in robotics!

+I'm currently working at [Amazon Robotics](https://amazon.jobs/en/teams/amazon-robotics), where I'm building new testing tools and frameworks to test out robotic movement software in simulation.
+This past summer, I worked at [Meta (Facebook)](https://www.meta.com/), where I helped build new internal debugging tools for the Meta Accounts Center.

 Previously, I completed my Bachelor's in Computer Science and Engineering from [**IIIT Hyderabad**](https://www.iiit.ac.in/).
 I was lucky to be advised by the amazing [Dr. K. Madhava Krishna](https://scholar.google.com/citations?user=QDuPGHwAAAAJ&hl=en) at the [Robotics Research Center (RRC)](https://robotics.iiit.ac.in/), where I worked on vision-guided robot navigation.
 I interned at [Siemens](https://new.siemens.com/in/en.html) in Bangalore, India during the summer of 2020.
-I was also fortunate to collaborate with [Dr. P.J.
-Narayanan](https://scholar.google.com/citations?user=3HKjt_IAAAAJ&hl=en) and [Dr. Avinash Sharma](https://scholar.google.com/citations?user=4ladtC0AAAAJ&hl=en) during my junior and senior years, where I worked on neuromorphic vision algorithms and social applications of computer vision.

 I wish to use my knowledge of software development, machine learning and robotics to build efficient software programs that would create a meaningful impact on people's everyday lives, whilst further pushing the boundaries of human knowledge.
 <br>

+<b> I'm looking for full time opportunities starting May 2023! </b>

 <!-- <div class="row">
     <div class="col-sm mt-3 mt-md-0">